Stacking a Start-up Team with Suits – a Necessity of the 21st Century?by QArea Team on October 24, 2016

 The same goes for any IT startup that wants to build a successful business without marketing specialists, smart accountants, and great business analysts.
 It’s like a football team that has no goalkeeper, no defenders, and no midfielders, they just have a bunch of talented forwards who only want to score.
 Such a team will never be successful.

-Any modern startup team needs to be as versatile as possible.
+Any modern startup outsourced development team needs to be as versatile as possible.
 We do not dismiss the idea of an independent enthusiastic team that has a dream.
 You can definitely make some profits and build a business that will bring in revenue.
 However, this business will never be big enough to make you a millionaire!
 If you have big ambitions and want to change the world with your start-up idea, be sure to bring in specialists who wear suits and prefer ties to sneakers.